 Former singing students’ recent successes

-- 2018: former students of Julia’s singing regularly with Stile Antico and the Monteverdi Choir
+- 2018: two former students of Julia’s singing regularly with Stile Antico and the Monteverdi Choir

 - 2017: Lizzi Franklin appearing in ‘Carousel’ at English National Opera